Started in 2007 by internet sketch comedy group LoadingReadyRun, Desert Bus for Hope combines video games and tedium to benefit charity.

 Desert Bus is actually a mini-game from the never-released Sega CD game Penn & Teller's Smoke and Mirrors.
 Challenging the player to drive a listing, unreliable, virtual bus on an endless, eight-hour-long strip of highway between Tucson, Arizona, and Las Vegas, Nevada, it is widely regarded to be the worst video game ever made.

 We play it for as long as donations come in.
-In order to keep things interesting for our viewers we have live and silent auctions, celebrity guests and a lot of silliness.
+In order to keep things interesting for our viewers we have live and silent auctions, giveaways and contests, celebrity guests and a lot of silliness.

 Child's Play is a registered charity dedicated to improving the lives of children undergoing treatment in the hospital with toys and games.
 The charity supports a network of over 70 hospitals worldwide.

 In 2007 we were mystified that we could raise over $22,000 in a week.
-Every year since, we grow more and more baffled by your generosity.
+Every year since, we grow more and more dumbfounded by your generosity.

 We here at Desert Bus are really willing to suffer for the children.
 Rather than set an arbitrary cut-off point for our fundraiser, the length of the Desert Bus marathon is solely determined by the donations we receive, which means the more you donate, the longer we play.